-The 2013 MSGC Student Research Symposium was held on Friday April 19, 2013 at MSU-Bozeman.
-The Symposium was held in conjunction with the first annual Montana Aerospace Workshop: Building Collaborations with Academic and Industry Professionals.
+The 2014 MSGC Student Research Symposium will be held on Monday April 7, 2014 at MSU-Bozeman.
+The 2013 Symposium was held in conjunction with the first annual Montana Aerospace Workshop: Building Collaborations with Academic and Industry Professionals.

 The Symposium is an annual opportunity for Montana students in science, technology, engineering, and math (STEM) fields to present their research.
 All MSGC affiliate institutions are encouraged to participate and travel support will be available for MSGC past, present, and potential student participants and their advisers.
 The Symposium was held on the MSU-Bozeman campus in the Student Union Building (SUB) Ballrooms from 8am to 5pm.